Start of award funding July 2021

 The German-American Fulbright Commission - which annually sponsors hundreds of scholars in academic programs in both Germany and the U.S. – has since 2016 added a wider intercultural scope to the RCSA’s successful approach for both Northern American and German scholars with its Fulbright-Cottrell Award.
 Fulbright-Cottrell scholars thus gain access to like-minded and established networks on both sides of the Atlantic, helping them to develop current and future projects, and pave careers as international scientists.

-In conjunction with the Fulbright-Cottrell Award, a third professional development workshop was to have taken place in May 2020 in Cologne, but has been postponed to 2021 due to the COVID-19 pandemic.
+In conjunction with the Fulbright-Cottrell Award, a fourth professional development workshop was to have taken place in May 2020 in Cologne, but has been postponed to 2021 due to the COVID-19 pandemic.
 The workshop offers training for junior faculty/group leaders in Germany on how to best implement evidence-based pedagogies, integrate research and teaching, use new strategies for communicating science to the public (including a science slam), and develop skills in time management, leadership, mentoring students, and networking.
-A similar format is planned for late spring 2020, and Fulbright-Cottrell Award winners are invited to attend.
+Fulbright-Cottrell Award winners are invited to attend.

 In collaboration with our Cottrell Scholar Award partners and as part of the 2018-19 Year German-American Friendship/Wunderbar Together campaign, a third science slam (and first in the U.S.) took place in Tucson, AZ on July 11, 2019 during the annual Cottrell Scholar Conference.